DPCscience/SFSI/inst/md/selection_index.md

 An index that uses phenotypic covariances will yield predictions that are the best in predicting phenotypic values; however this approach is not a good practice when the goal is selecting the best genotypes (judged by their breeding values).
 In the later case, using genotypic covariances seems to be more appropiate.

-Code below will calculate SS that use both phenotypic (PSI) and genotypic covariances (GSI)
+Code below will calculate SI that use both phenotypic (PSI) and genotypic covariances (GSI)
 ```r
 # Regression coefficients for the indices
 B1 <- as.vector(solve(Px)%*%gencov)